-- Testing – There are minimal resources when trying to find the right OTC for you.
+- Testing – There are minimal resources to find the right OTC for you.
 They do not provide individual testing and therefore you may end up with a device that is not specifically catered to your needs.

 - Complete Service Coverage – Your hearing aid costs also cover a high level of attention to detail that comes with your hearing aid.
-With continued care, a tailored approach, and full device support, your audiologist provides comprehensive service.
+With continued care, a tailored approach, and total device support, your audiologist provides comprehensive service.

 - Follow Up – Our staff is always ready and willing to assist.
 If you are experiencing problems with your hearing aid or need to make adjustments just come into one of our offices and we’ll be happy to help.

-To find out which is the best course of action for you, schedule a hearing assessment and we will help navigate through all the information to find the best solution for you.
+To find out which is the best course of action for you, schedule a hearing assessment, and we will help navigate through all the information to find the best solution for you.